nnqtran/Superstore-Sales-and-Expansion-strategy/README.md

 - Dataset stores sales information of some products of a company worldwide
 - Consists of 3 data tables:
   - Table 1: **Orders**: Fact order
-  - Table 2: **People**: Information of Sales person
+  - Table 2: **People**: Information of Salesperson
   - Table 3: **Returns**: Information of Returned orders
 ### 2. Data Dictionary
 ![image](https://user-images.githubusercontent.com/101726623/235484439-cc348e38-5a4b-48a5-aee0-ad5de3ea35ee.png)

 ### 3. Business Questions
-- Presenting business situation in international markets to Senior Manager.
+- Presenting business situation in international markets to the Senior Manager.
-- Highlight important indicators for Senior Manager to decide in which markets to develop and which products are suitable for each international market.
+- Highlight important indicators for the Senior Manager to decide in which markets to develop and which products are suitable for each international market.
 ## II.
 Design Thinking Method
 **Here are the five steps of design thinking:**
 ### Step 1 - Empathize